-The Company made cash contributions of \$3,985 to its Pension Plans during the first six months of 2020 and intends to make cash contributions of \$13.790 to the Pension Plans during the remainder of 2020.
+The Company made cash contributions of \$16,277 to its Pension Plan during the first nine months of 2020, which completed the Company's cash contributions for the year.

 On March 16, 2020, we completed the Peoples Gas Acquisition and assumed the pension and other postretirement benefit plans for its employees.
 The operating results of Peoples has been included in our consolidated financial statements since the date of acquisition.
 As such, the following table presents the components of net periodic benefit costs for the period since March 16, 2020 that are related to the Peoples' pension and other postretirement benefit plans acquired: